mariovns/tutorials/technical/Java/core/README.md

 -XX:+UseG1GC | To enable the G1 Collector
 -XX:SurvivorRatio | For providing ratio of Eden space and Survivor Space, for example if Young Generation size is 10m and VM switch is -XX:SurvivorRatio=2 then 5m will be reserved for Eden Space and 2.5m each for both the Survivor spaces.
 The default value is 8.
 -XX:NewRatio | For providing ratio of old/new generation sizes.
 The default value is 2.
+-verbose:gc | GC will print message on each run -XX:+PrintCommandLineFlags | will print which GC is used -XX:HeapDumpOnOutOfMemory | will take heap dump when app crashes due to OOM

 ##### The Serial GC
 The serial collector is the default for client style machines in Java SE 5 and 6.
 With the serial collector, both minor and major garbage collections are done serially (using a single virtual CPU).
 In addition, it uses a mark-compact collection method.